 Artificial Hockey Pitch Construction

 Initially a costly outlay, an artificial hockey pitch can provide invaluable investment returns to your establishment.
-We offer extensive choices for hockey pitches, ranging from the elite top specification water-based installations to sand-based facilities.
+We offer an extensive choice of surfaces, ranging from the elite top specification water-based installations to sand-dressed hockey pitches.

 McArdle Sport Tec are proud to be FIH Field Builder certified.